• Skip to primary navigation

 Food Groups, Science Sparks

-Take an empty muffin tin and in each of the portion put a different type of food.
+Take an empty muffin tin, and in each of segment put a different type of food.

 Make some flags using cocktail sticks and paper and label each one with a letter to represent the food group.